antonz89/final-project/README.md

 Sometimes it takes 5-10 seconds for API to return Data after clicking search.

+Never remove the first item from My Inventory list if you have multiple items added, it's all has to do with "active" status in carousel.
+After adding items to the my inventory list, you can always remove any other item except the first one.

 I left multiple comments in the main.js file that will explain things more clearly.